 The Project and Asset Information Models are a combination of geometrical (graphical) data, non-geometrical data and documents.
-This means that it is expected that for every component, product, material, and system that makes up any infrastructure and its associated physical assets there would be some level of geometrical, non-geometrical data, and associated documents.
+This means that it is expected that for every component, product, material, and system that makes up any infrastructure and its associated physical assets, there would be some level of geometrical data, non-geometrical data, and associated documents.
+Figure 18: Information Models and Data illustrates this relationship between information models, information types, applications and file formats.
+Note file types are indicative only and should not represent endorsement of specific products over open file formats.
+A list of file formats accepted by the NSW Spatial Data Platform is at Appendix C - Standards.